lgeurts/dwm-dotfiles/README.md

 - **[Ubuntu Mono Nerd Font](https://archlinux.org/packages/community/any/ttf-ubuntumono-nerd/)** & **[JetBrainsMono Font](https://archlinux.org/packages/community/any/ttf-jetbrains-mono/)** - as fonts
 - **picom** - as compositor (i use the [pijulius](https://github.com/pijulius) fork)

+#### Pre-equisites

+    Base Arch Linux installed (ArchInstall)
+    At least 8 GiB of free space on the system partition A user account with sudo privileges

 #### Installation

 1. Install the `git` package: